go-xorm/manual-en-US/chapter-12/README.md

 This method will be called on  Get or Find.
 After data is retrieve from database and before data will be set to struct.

+* `func AfterSet(name string, cell xorm.Cell)`

+This method will be called on Get or Find.
+After data is retrieve from database and after data was set to struct.

 * `AfterInsert()`

 This method will be called after data be inserted into database on insert process.